 Kevin F. McKeegan served as Managing Partner from 2006-2011, and is currently a member of the firm’s Corporate & Business Law Group.

-Patricia L. Dodge was named Managing Partner in 2012, and continues to lead the firm today while maintaining her practice as a member of the firm’s Litigation Group.
+Patricia L. Dodge served as Managing Partner from 2012-2017, and is currently a member of the firm’s Executive Committee and Litigation Group.